ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 **Linear Transformation and Round Constants:** A linear transformation is performed, and round constants are added.
 However, the linear transformation in partial rounds can be designed to be less computationally intensive (this is done by using a sparse matrix) than in full rounds, further optimizing the function's efficiency.

-The user of a Poseidon hash often can choose how many partial or full rounds he wishes to apply, more full rounds will increase security and degrade performance.
+The user of Poseidon often can choose how many partial or full rounds he wishes to apply, more full rounds will increase security and degrade performance.
 The choice and balance depend highly on the use case.

 ![Alt text](image-2.png)

-## Using Poseidon Hash
+## Using Poseidon

-ICICLE Poseidon hash is implemented for GPU and parallelization is performed for each element of the state rather than for each state.
+ICICLE Poseidon is implemented for GPU and parallelization is performed for each element of the state rather than for each state.
 What that means is we calculate multiple hash-sums over multiple pre-images in parallel, rather than going block by block over the input vector.

 So for Poseidon of arity 2 and input of size 1024 * 2, we would expect 1024 elements of output.
 Which means each block would be of size 2 and that would result in 1024 Poseidon hashes being preformed.